icetee/remote-ftp/README.md

 }
 ```

+## How to use .ftpignore?

+This package use the [ignore](https://www.npmjs.com/package/ignore) npm package.
+Which covers the operation of fully [gitignore](https://git-scm.com/docs/gitignore).

 ## I'd like to support this project

 Help us bring this project to the moon!
 Atom's rocket needs to get somewhere, right?